nixworks/public/news/2007/08/18/index.md

 ##### Crandall Canyon mine
 ### [ Rescuers say that a fourth hole in the Crandall Canyon mine near Huntington, Utah shows no sign of six trapped miners. ](/news/2007/08/18/rescuers-say-that-a-fourth-hole-in-the-crandall-canyon-mine-near-huntington-utah-shows-no-sign-of-six-trapped-miners.md)
-_Context: Huntington, Utah, miners, Crandall Canyon mine_
+_Context: Crandall Canyon mine, miners, Huntington, Utah_

 ##### Bridge
 ### [ The death toll of a bridge collapse in Fenghuang, China rises to 64. ](/news/2007/08/18/the-death-toll-of-a-bridge-collapse-in-fenghuang-china-rises-to-64.md)
-_Context: Fenghuang, bridge, China_
+_Context: bridge, China, Fenghuang_

 ##### Deutsche Bank Building
 ### [ A fire in the former Deutsche Bank Building near New York's Ground Zero kills two firefighters. ](/news/2007/08/18/a-fire-in-the-former-deutsche-bank-building-near-new-york-s-ground-zero-kills-two-firefighters.md)
-_Context: Ground Zero, Deutsche Bank Building, New York City, firefighter_
+_Context: Deutsche Bank Building, firefighter, New York City, Ground Zero_

 ##### Typhoon Sepat
 ### [ Typhoon Sepat makes landfall in the Chinese province of Fujian after nearly a million people have been evacuated. ](/news/2007/08/18/typhoon-sepat-makes-landfall-in-the-chinese-province-of-fujian-after-nearly-a-million-people-have-been-evacuated.md)
-_Context: Typhoon Sepat, Chinese, Fujian_
+_Context: Chinese, Typhoon Sepat, Fujian_

 ##### Murder
 ### [ Two more suspects are arrested in relation to a triple murder in a Newark, New Jersey elementary schoolyard. ](/news/2007/08/18/two-more-suspects-are-arrested-in-relation-to-a-triple-murder-in-a-newark-new-jersey-elementary-schoolyard.md)
-_Context: murder, elementary school, Newark, New Jersey's_
+_Context: elementary school, Newark, New Jersey's, murder_

 ##### North Korea
 ### [ North Korea launches a flood relief program to help the hundreds of thousands of people left homeless. ](/news/2007/08/18/north-korea-launches-a-flood-relief-program-to-help-the-hundreds-of-thousands-of-people-left-homeless.md)